tablexi/chef-yum_atomic/README.md

 Requirements
 ------------
-* Chef 11 or higher
+* Chef 12.1 or higher
-* Depends on yum cookbook version 3.2 or higher and yum-epel
+* Depends on yum-epel

 Platform Support
 ----------------